Mat2dr/DragovicMathias_P7_14122021/README.md

 # Recipe Project

-Welcome to the Recipe Project!
 This project aims to implement two search algorithms and compare their performance to determine which one is faster.
-The implementation is in HTML and JavaScript for ease of use without the need to install npm.
-You can simply clone the project and run it using the Visual Studio Code server, for example.
+The implementation is in HTML and JavaScript.

 ## Installation Instructions